| ResumeNorman Allan Harris, Ph.D.

 for use in the Space Shuttle Program and potential landing accidents

-- Dr. Harris also lectured to physicians on the effects of space radiation
+at Edwards Air Force Base.
+Dr. Harris also lectured to physicians on the effects of space radiation

-- Dr. Harris also was a Senior Consultant on the first Safe-Car Project
+on human beings in space at the UCLA School of Medicine.
+Dr. Harris also was a Senior Consultant on the first Safe-Car Project

 for DOT where he pioneered in development and application of vehicle

-- Earlier, Dr. Harris was a Principal Scientist for McDonnell-Douglas,
+dynamics simulation techniques.
+Earlier, Dr. Harris was a Principal Scientist for McDonnell-Douglas,

 Missile Division where he was responsible for all advanced sensor effects

-- Dr. Harris has been a Senior Technical Team Member of two select multi-disciplinary
+analysis and program direction.
+Dr. Harris has been a Senior Technical Team Member of two select multi-disciplinary

 teams in support of two presidents.
 Dr. Harris has taken part in congressional